India accuses US, EU of Russia trade double standards: Who is right?

 Trump’s earlier threat of 25 percent tariffs on Indian goods was already threatening to dramatically disrupt that trade.
 His announcement of even higher tariffs could bleed India’s export revenue further.

-Brussels’ decision to bar the import of refined petroleum sourced from Russian crude could also batter the profits of Indian refineries.
+The decision by Brussels to bar the import of refined petroleum sourced from Russian crude could also batter the profits of Indian refineries.
 According to market intelligence firm S&P Global, Indian exports of petroleum products to Europe have jumped from $5.9bn in 2019 to $20.5bn, largely because of India’s ability to buy subsidised Russian oil, refine it, and then sell it to the West.

 But stopping the purchase of Russian oil would come with its costs: After the US and Europe imposed tough sanctions on Moscow over its war on Ukraine, Russia offered discounted crude to India.
 The EU also introduced price caps on Russian oil shipped by European tankers.
 As a result, India saved billions of dollars, with Russia becoming its biggest source of imported crude.